-- repository: data repository storing workflow processes, instances, activities...
-Db persistence (class org.ow2.bonita.repository.db.DbRepository) implementation is included in this version. - recorder: object responsible of workflow execution logs.
-Default implementation handles workflow logs in the command line console (org.ow2.bonita.persistence.log.LoggerRecorder).
+- repository: data repository storing BPM processes, instances, activities...
+Db persistence (class org.ow2.bonita.repository.db.DbRepository) implementation is included in this version. - recorder: object responsible of BPM execution logs.
+Default implementation handles BPM logs in the command line console (org.ow2.bonita.persistence.log.LoggerRecorder).
 Recorder and Journal (see next) objects can be chained (new ones can be added as well on top of the recorder chainer).
-This give you a powerful mechanism to handle workflow execution data - journal: object responsible for storing or retrieving workflow execution data.
-Db persistence (class org.ow2.bonita.persistence.db.DbJournal) implementation is provided by default. - archiver: object intended for workflow logs archiving.
-Default implementation handles logs on workflow data archiving through the default implementation (class org.ow2.bonita.persistence.log.LoggerArchiver).
+This give you a powerful mechanism to handle workflow execution data - journal: object responsible for storing or retrieving BPM execution data.
+Db persistence (class org.ow2.bonita.persistence.db.DbJournal) implementation is provided by default. - object intended for BPM logs archiving. • archiver: Default implementation handles archiving through default logs workflow data the implementation (class org.ow2.bonita.persistence.log.LoggerArchiver).
 Archiver and History (see next) objects can be chained (new ones can be added as well on top of the archiver chainer).
-This give you a powerful mechanism to handle workflow archived data - history: object intended for storing or retrieving workflow archieved data.
-Default implementation is provided and available in the following class: org.ow2.bonita.persistence.xml.XMLHistory.
-This class will store workflow history in the file system as XML files - queryList: object intended to configure how the QueryRuntimeAPI will retrieve the workflow execution data.
-This retrieval could be configured to chain with the expected order into the journal and the history. - finished-instance-handler: action to perform when a workflow instance is finished.
+This give you a powerful mechanism to handle BPM archived data - history: object intended for storing or retrieving BPM archieved data.
+Default implementation is provided and available in the following class: org.ow2.bonita.persistence.db.DBHistory.
+This class will store the BPM history in a relational database (commonly a dedicated database) - queryList: object intended to configure how the QueryRuntimeAPI will retrieve the workflow execution data.
+This retrieval could be configured to chain with the expected order into the journal and the history. - finished-instance-handler: action to perform when a BPM instance is finished.
 This object could chain two distinct actions: for a given workflow instance, deleting the runtime object including its tasks from the repository and then store data in the archive and remove data from journal.
-Default implementations are proposed for both chained actions. - undeployed-package-handler action to perform when a workflow package is undeployed.
-Default implementation is proposed allowing to store undeployment related data into the archive - api-type: defines the execution context for Bonita: JSE vs JEE (1.4 or 1.5).
-Possible values are "AutoDetect", "Standard", "EJB2" and "EJB3".
-"AutoDetect" meaning that the runtime is able to detect the deployment envirobment (i.e if Nova Bonita is running on a JEE application server, EJB2 will be consider as the default execution context).
-Execution context is a key concept as it give to Nova Bonita the right information about security (JSE vs JEE) and APIs types (POJO vs Session Beans).
+Default implementations are proposed for both chained actions. - undeployed-package-handler action to perform when a BPM package is undeployed.
+Default implementation is proposed allowing to store undeployment related data into the archive object • security: implementing the security strategy in Bonita.
+By default different implementations are provided: org.ow2.bonita.facade.AutoDetectSecurityContext, org.ow2.bonita.facade.StandardSecurityContext, org.ow2.bonita.facade.EJB2SecurityContext and org.ow2.bonita.facade.EJB3SecurityContext.
+Those implementations are based on JAAS security.
+AutoDetect meaning that Bonita will make the choice for you on the one to be used (i.e if your Bonita is deployed in Jboss 4.x is going to be EJB2SecurityContext).